pekeerthana/Task-List-Tracker/README.md

-# ToDo List Tracker
+# Task List Tracker

 A full-stack web application to manage your daily tasks efficiently.
-Built with a modern React frontend and a robust Spring Boot backend, ToDo List Tracker helps you stay organized, productive, and motivated.
+Built with a modern React frontend and a robust Spring Boot backend, Task List Tracker helps you stay organized, productive, and motivated.

 ## Features